backtrace-labs/backtrace-android/docs/native-integration-startup.md

 ## Failure behavior

-- Native integration is optional.
-A path-resolution or JNI-bridge failure during `enableNativeIntegration()` disables native integration, logs the cause, and returns `false`;
-  managed crash reporting stays operational.
+- Crash-handler registration is optional and failure-contained.
+The packaged Backtrace native library is currently loaded when `BacktraceBase` is initialized.
+- `BacktraceClient.enableNativeIntegration()` returns normally and logs a contained failure; use `tryEnableNativeIntegration()` to observe the result, or `BacktraceDatabase.setupNativeIntegration()`, which returns `false`.
+Managed crash reporting stays operational either way.
+- `dumpWithoutCrash()` is a safe no-op while native integration is uninitialized or disabled.
 - The known-unsupported `x86` native backend remains skipped.
-- An ABI that cannot be determined is not treated as known-unsupported, because a valid linker-reported path does not require ABI inference.
+- An ABI that cannot be determined is not treated as known-unsupported, because a valid linker-reported path and an extracted library do not require ABI inference.
-- In the crash-handler process, a library-load failure exits nonzero with a logged cause instead of appearing successful.
+- In the crash-handler process, a library-load failure exits nonzero with a logged cause instead of appearing successful; that exit status is diagnostic and is not currently consumed by Crashpad.

 ## Validation